Enjoy Travel to Japan!

 3. Naritasan Park

-4. Niomon Gate
+4. Niōmon Gate

 5. Great Peace Pagoda

-Experiences to Enjoy at Naritasan Shinshoji Temple
+Experiences to Enjoy at Naritasan Shinshoji

-Matcha Experience
+Matcha Tea Experience

-Observing the Goma Ritual
+Observing the Goma Fire Ritual

 Access to Naritasan Shinshoji Temple